- Work is good, and my team is growing

 - The Walking Dead (currently on season 6)

-I’ve also lost a fraction over 8 kgs (about 1 kg/month).
-But a recent trip to Jeju Island, coupled with my son’s and wife’s birthdays, have resulted in a couple of “cheat days” as of late.
+I’ve also lost a fraction over 8 kg (about 1 kg/month).
+But a recent trip to Jeju Island, coupled with my son’s and wife’s birthdays, has resulted in a couple of “cheat days” as of late.
 But those are in the past, and I’m committed to strict Keto until Christmas.
-I hope that’ll help get me back on track to getting below 80 kgs.
+I hope that’ll help get me back on track to getting below 80 kg.

 I still use Duolingo every day while I do some stretching.
 If this blog had come out a week later (it’s already a week late), I would’ve been able to share a screenshot of my 1,500-day streak.
 I’m also still meditating/napping daily—my app shows a 439-day streak.
-Despite those meditation sessions often turning into 15-minute power naps, I still find value in them.
-A quick break in the day is a nice reset.
+Those meditation sessions often turn into 15-minute power naps.
+But I still find value in them—a quick break in the day is a nice reset.

 Those are all the significant updates I’ve got for now.
-But if I’ve missed anything, you wanna chat about my Netflix choices, or you want to ask me about something, drop me a comment!
+Let me know if I’ve missed anything.
+Wanna chat about my Netflix choices or ask me about something?
+Drop me a comment!